ChicagoPark/DSA/README.md

 ### [Sort - Selection Sort] (fill from index 0)
 > <img width="350" alt="IMG" src="https://user-images.githubusercontent.com/73331241/166398706-b3f6a429-4b27-4038-b0cc-146b9f0ecd65.png">
 >
+> Chicago's realization: `Select the minimum index from right side of the criteria`, then `put it in front` of the list.
+>
 > We repeatedly find the minimum element and move it to the sorted part of array to make unsorted part empty.
 >
 > #### When to `use` Selection Sort?